Analysis: What's Up With the Ending?

-Atwood mentions in an interview with the New York Times that:
+In an interview with the New York Times, Atwood said:

 So the rest of the narrator's story is left to the reader's imagination.
 Is your glass half empty or half full?